Network bypasses sustain complexity: Abstract

 \section{Abstract}

-Real-world networks are neither regular nor random, a fact elegantly explained by mechanisms such as the Watts-Strogatz or the Barabasi-Albert models.
-Both mechanisms naturally create shortcuts and hubs, which enhance network's navigability.
-They also tend to be overused during geodesic navigational processes, making the networks fragile against jamming.
-Why, then, networks with complex topologies are ubiquitous?
-Here we show that these models entropically generate network bypasses: alternative routes to shortest paths which are topologically longer but easier to navigate.
-We develop a mathematical theory that elucidates the emergence and consolidation of network bypasses and measures their navigability gain.
+Real-world networks are neither regular nor random, a fact elegantly explained by mechanisms such as the Watts-Strogatz or the Barab\'asi-Albert models, among others.
+Both mechanisms naturally create shortcuts and hubs, {which while enhancing network's connectivity, also might yield several undesired navigational effects: they tend to be overused during geodesic navigational processes --making the networks fragile-- and provide suboptimal routes for diffusive-like navigation.} Why, then, networks with complex topologies are ubiquitous?
+Here we unveil that these models also entropically generate network bypasses: alternative routes to shortest paths which are topologically longer but easier to navigate.
+We develop a mathematical theory that elucidates the emergence and consolidation of network bypasses and measure their navigability gain.
 We apply our theory to a wide range of real-world networks and find that they sustain complexity by different amounts of network bypasses.
-At the top of this complexity ranking we found the human brain, what points out the importance of these results to understand the plasticity of complex systems.
+At the top of this complexity ranking we found the human brain, which points out the importance of these results to understand the plasticity of complex systems.